ideasrule/sparta/docs/photometry.rst

     python ../../../calibrate.py ../uncal/jw*fits

-This will create ``rateint.fits`` in the output directory.
+This will create ``rateints*.fits`` in the output directory.
-The ``SCI`` layer contains either DN per slope or electron number per slope depending on whether the gain scale step is applied.
+The ``SCI`` extension contains either DN per slope or electron number per slope depending on whether the gain scale step is applied.
 When the script is running, steps performed are printed to your terminal, and diagnostic plots are also generated for the ``emicorr`` step.

 Now let's make a new directory to save plots: